Frequently Asked Questions

 To find out more, take a look at our courses page.

 Can I book private lessons?

 Absolutely!
 You can have private tuition in any of the individual skills on offer – it’s a great way to progress as we can tailor the sessions to your needs and desires!
 Send us an email with your requirements and we’ll arrange a mutually convenient time.

 Do you do birthday/hen/stag parties or team building days?

 Absolutely!
+We’ve had some really lovely feedback about how much fun guests have had at our parties.
 Drop us an email with your requirements and we’ll go from there!
 Please note that anyone under the influence of alcohol will not be allowed to participate in the activities, so make sure any celebratory drinking is done after you’ve had your fun with us.